data-integrations/database-plugins/netezza-plugin/docs/Netezza-postaction.md

 Example
 -------
-Suppose you want to delete all records from Netezza table "userEvents" of database "prod" running on localhost, port 5480, without authentication using driver "netezza" if pipeline completes successfully (Ensure that the driver for Netezza is installed.
+Suppose you want to delete all records from Netezza table "userEvents" of database "prod" running on localhost, port 5480, without authentication using driver "netezza" if the pipeline completes successfully (Ensure that the driver for Netezza is installed.
 You can also driver name for some specific driver, otherwise "netezza" will be used ), then configure the plugin with: